iter8-tools/docs/docs/getting-started/your-first-experiment.md

     You can now run `iter8` (from your gopath bin/ directory)

 ## 2. Launch experiment
-We will load test the HTTP service whose URL (`url`) is https://httpbin.org/get.
+We will benchmark the HTTP service whose URL (`url`) is https://httpbin.org/get.

 The `iter8 launch` command downloads an [experiment chart](concepts.md#experiment-chart) from [Iter8 hub](concepts.md#iter8-hub), combines the chart with values to generate the `experiment.yaml` file, runs the experiment, and writes results into the `result.yaml` file.
-Launch the load test experiment as follows.
+Launch the benchmarking experiment as follows.

 ```shell
 iter8 launch -c load-test-http --set url=https://httpbin.org/get